 MBA is an official entry into the business world, which is why you now need to stay updated with all business news.
 We can’t emphasize enough on the importance of reading business newspapers.
 Start getting into the habit of reading Economic times or Financial times, which are solely based on the current business happening around the world.
 Get into the details of the world economy, geopolitics, share market, etc.

 A good practice might also be to note down major events and news that you can refer to at any point in time.
 This will not just be useful for you during your classroom discussion, but also for your placement related GD / PIs.

 10. Start reading business-related books:

-If you don’t have the habit already, start reading good business-related books and autobiographies.
-During placements, you might get these very common questions as to which books you have read during your MBA.
-Make sure you read some really good and famous books, which you can speak of at any given situation.
-Read books like 7 habits of highly effective people, Freakonomics, Connect the dots, etc. and for advanced reading, you can pick up books like Barbarians at the gate.
+If you don’t already have the habit, start reading good books and autobiographies relating to business.
+You may get these very common questions during placements about which books you read during your MBA.
+Make sure you read some really good and well-known books which you can talk about in any situation.
+Read books like 7 Highly Effective Persons Habits, Freakonomics, Connect the Dots, etc.

 Also read: 10 must-read books for every MBA Aspirant